will take place on Monday 16 March, 15:00-18:30, and Tuesday 17 March, 9:00-12:30, in Brussels.

-The meeting will be webstreamed and you can watch it live here and in the archives here.
+The meeting will be webstreamed and you can watch it either live or in the archives (see link below).

 Our peace and security, never to be taken for granted, are increasingly threatened by events on our doorstep and beyond.
 The Treaty on European Union provides the legal ground for effective action by Member States to tackle these threats in the EU’s neighbourhood.